luojun6/ccc/c_101/udemy/c_udemy.md

 ### 83.1 File Positioning

-- For many applications, you need to be able to access data in a file other than sequential orer
+- For many applications, you need to be able to access data in a file other than sequential order

 - There are various functions that you can use to access data in random sequence